opensearch-project/documentation-website/_dashboards/visualize/maps.md

 ## Filtering data

 To show a subset of the data in the index, filter the data.
-You can either filter data at the layer level or draw shapes on the map to filter the data.
+You can either filter data at the layer level or draw shapes on the map to filter all layer data globally.

 ### Filtering data at the layer level